tomkat-cr/tech-assessment-agent/README.md

 8. Click on the **Save** button.

+9. Chat with Agent 0:

+    - Click on **New Conversation** in the **Agent 0** UI.
-9. Test the workflow by following the section [Chat with Agent 0](#chat-with-agent-0) instructions.
+    - Chat with the agent following the instructions in the section [Chat with the Technical Assessment Agent](#chat-with-the-technical-assessment-agent).

 ## Auth Credentials and other configurations